- The capitalist class exploits the working class in the 18th century.

-The only way for the proletariat to stop being exploited by the bourgeoisie is to abolish private property, overthrow the bourgeoisie, and create a society ruled by one same and equal class.
+The Communist Manifesto is a book written by Marx and Engels.
+It draws a picture of the social condition of classes in the 19th century.
+Its thesis is that the only way for the proletariat to stop being exploited by the bourgeoisie is to abolish private property, overthrow the bourgeoisie, and create a society ruled by one same and equal class.

-I read it when I learned it was such a short book.
+I read the Communist Manifesto when I learned it was such a short book.

 While I am far from being a Marxist or a communist, it was an interesting read.

-I was surprised to see I agreed with Marx’s observations of the fate and conditions of the working class (today, the employees).
+I was surprised to see I agreed with Marx’s observations regarding the fate and conditions of the working class (today, the employees).

-I’ve always said that communists and libertarians had equal observations.
-Both of them agree that society rests on the working class which doesn’t get adequately compensated for their work.
+I’ve always said that communists and libertarians both agreed with what they observed.
+Both of them see that society rests on the working class which doesn’t get adequately compensated for their work.

 However, their paths diverge when it comes to solving this problem.